LedaKatopodi/obsidian-scripts-n-snippets/README.md

 </details>

 Entries with the same name are collapsed under the same note.
-If there are multiple entries for the same note, all have to have `update = TRUE` for the note to be updated.
+If there are multiple entries for the same note, if there is any entry with `update = TRUE`, then the note will be updated.

 #### Output Note Structure